preservim/vim-pencil/README.markdown

 Install using Pathogen, Vundle, Neobundle, or your favorite Vim package manager.

-_For those new to Vim: before installing this plugin, you should first work through one of the many tutorials available to get comfortable with the basics of Vim._
+_For those new to Vim: before installing this plugin, consider getting comfortable with the basics of Vim by working through one of the many tutorials available._

 ## Configuration